A variational formula for large deviations in First-passage percolation under tail estimates: Introduction and Main results

 \end{thm}

-When $r<d$, the contribution of to the large deviation event mainly comes from high values of the weights around the origin, while for $r\geq d$, the contribution is spread out at higher range.
-What we can show is the following transition in the behaviour between $r<d$ and $r\geq d$: \begin{thm} Suppose Assumption \ref{assumA} and let $x\in\R^d\backslash\{0\}$.
+When $r<d$, {the large deviation event results from the weights around the origin taking high values}, while for $r\geq d$, the contribution is spread out at higher range.
+What we can show is the following transition in the behavior between $r<d$ and $r\geq d$: \begin{thm} Suppose Assumption \ref{assumA} and let $x\in\R^d\backslash\{0\}$.
 If $1<r<d$, then there exists $R>0$ such that for all $\xi>0$, there is $\varepsilon_0=\varepsilon_0(\xi)>0$ such that

 as $n\to\infty$.